Passive fundraising is a low-effort way to raise money without intensive event planning, major time commitments, or heavy administrative work.

 *Based on survey data from December 2023

 Want more bang for your fundraising buck?
 Consider corporate gift matching.
-With this type of fundraising, corporations match donations made by employees or campaign participants.
+With this type of passive fundraising, corporations match donations made by employees or campaign participants.

 Each corporation's giving program is unique to its core values.
 To double down on the impact of this passive fundraiser, prioritize companies and corporations that share an affinity for your cause.